droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 }
 ```

-Something I have noticed is that the model is not always able to correctly do what the System prompts is asking it to do.
-So you might need to add some more grounding to the prompt to make sure the model is able to do what you want it to do.
-An alternative is to switch models, as I have noticed that the `GPT-4` model is a lot better at following the instructions given to it.
-But as I mentioned earlier, the `GPT-4` model is a lot more expensive, so you will need to weigh the cost against the benefit.

-As you can see using `Plugins` is a powerful way to extend the functionality of the model.
-The price conversion is a simple example, but you can use plugins to do more complex operations like date parsing, unit conversion, or even calling external services.
-The possibilities are endless, and it's a great way to make your models more powerful and flexible.
+Here, we see a clear transformation: the car’s price is now shown in USD thanks to the CurrencyPlugin.
+This example demonstrates how plugins can neatly organize data and convert values.
+Yet, implementing these plugins can sometimes bring up challenges.

+Even with the advanced technology behind the Semantic Kernel and its plugins, there are times when the model might not react to the prompts as we expect.
+This issue might require us to make some adjustments to the prompts to help the model perform better.
+Another option is to consider using more advanced models like `GPT-4`, known for better understanding and responding to detailed instructions.
+However, switching to `GPT-4` could be more expensive, so it's important to think about whether the additional cost is justified by the need for more precise outcomes.

+The use of plugins, as shown in the currency conversion, significantly boosts the functionality of our models.
+This currency plugin is just one example.
+You can create plugins for various tasks, such as parsing dates, converting measurement units, or even calling external services, which greatly broadens what your applications can do.
+The ability to add these plugins opens up many possibilities, allowing for the creation of more powerful and adaptive applications.
+Whether you decide to tweak the prompts for better accuracy or upgrade to a more robust model, these tools offer valuable ways to improve how your system works and how accurately it performs.

 ## Using multiple models